mundorfd/Yum-Yum-Guys-Cookbook/Knorr Spinach Dip.md

 ## Notes

 This is always a hit.

 Charlie said he loved it but recommended smaller water chestnuts when I made it for Thanksgiving 2022.
-So for Christmas, I asked Tim to help out.
+So for Christmas, I asked Tim to help out with the chopping.
 He texted Charlie:

 Tim: "So what is the proper size of water chestnuts in spinach dip?
 Halves?
 Quarters?
 I'm the sous chef."
 Charlie (30 minutes later): "Lol I couldn't tell you by heart, it's more of a feeling."
 Tim: "Well, I got a feeling it's quarters because it's too late for anything else."